Norms in motivic homotopy theory: Norms and localization

-Since $(\ph)\otimes L$ is an equivalence of $\infty$-categories, $\alpha$-local objects are closed under arbitrary limits and colimits.
-Note also that an object $E\in\scr C$ is $\alpha$-local if and only if it is local with respect to the maps $X\otimes L^{-1}\to X$ for all $X\in\scr C$.
-If $\scr C$ is presentable, this class of maps is generated under colimits by a set, and it follows from the adjoint functor theorem that the inclusion $\L_\alpha \scr C \subset\scr C$ admits left and right adjoints; in particular, every object admits an $\alpha$-localization.
+Since $(\ph)\otimes L$ is an equivalence of $\infty$-categories, $\alpha$-periodic objects are closed under arbitrary limits and colimits.
+Note also that an object $E\in\scr C$ is $\alpha$-periodic if and only if it is local with respect to the maps $X\otimes L^{-1}\to X$ for all $X\in\scr C$.
+If $\scr C$ is presentable, this class of maps is generated under colimits by a set, and it follows from the adjoint functor theorem that the inclusion $\L_\alpha \scr C \subset\scr C$ admits left and right adjoints; in particular, every object admits an $\alpha$-periodization.
 If moreover the tensor product in $\scr C$ preserves colimits in each variable, then by \cite[Proposition 2.2.1.9]{HA}, the $\infty$-category $\L_\alpha \scr C$ acquires a symmetric monoidal structure such that the functor $\L_\alpha\colon \scr C\to \L_\alpha\scr C$ is symmetric monoidal.

 If the colimit of the sequence